reyadussalahin/problem-solving/graph/MST/LightOJ/1059-Air Ports/README.md

  With the updated edges, find MST for every disjoint graph and allocate an airport.
 The sum of all MST costs and cost aiports (one for each) is optimal answer.

 ## Complexity :
- I implemented Prim's MST with Adjacency list for which worst time complexity is *(ElogE)*.
-MST can be implemented in *(ElogV)* using decrease_key operation on Heap.
+ I implemented Prim's MST with Adjacency list for which worst-case complexity is *O(ElogE)*.
+MST can be implemented in *O(ElogV)* using decrease_key operation on Heap.
 C++ STL priority_queue doesn't support decrease_key.
+Have to implement heap manually for this performance which may be significant for large number of edges.